Rebirth-Project/ufo-event-bus/README.md

 ## Internal Architecture Overview and detailed documentation
 You can read detailed documentation [here](documentation/Documentation.md).

-You can acces the javadoc documentation [here](https://www.rebirth-project.it/ufoeventbus/javadoc/index.html).
+You can access the javadoc documentation [here](https://www.rebirth-project.it/ufoeventbus/javadoc/index.html).

 #### Examples of usages
-How to use the bus in android [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/android-app-example).
+How to use the bus in Android [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/android-app-example).

-How to use the bus with javafx [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/javafx-app-example).
+How to use the bus with JavaFX [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/javafx-app-example).

-How to use the bus with plain java [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/plain-java-example).
+How to use the bus with plain Java [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/plain-java-example).

 #### Benckmarks with jmh

-Some detailed benckmarks for the UFO eventbs using jmh framework [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/benchmark).
+Some detailed benchmarks for the UFO eventbus using jmh framework [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/benchmark).

-Similar benckmarks for Grenrobot eventbs using jmh framework [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/benchmark-greb).
+Similar benchmarks for Greenrobot eventbus using jmh framework [here](https://github.com/Rebirth-Project/ufo-event-bus/tree/main/benchmark-greb).

 ## Roadmap
 Right now the next big things for the bus will be: